José, Prince of Brazil: Early life

-José was born at the Real Barraca where the Palace of Ajuda in Lisbon stands today.
+The first child of Princess Maria of Portugal and her husband Prince Peter, José was born at the Real Barraca shortly before midnight on 20 August 1761.
 He was named after his grandfather who was the ruling King of Portugal at the time of his birth.
 His grandfather created him Prince of Beira, this being the first time when the title was given to a male.

 At the time of his birth, his parents were the Prince and Princess of Brazil, his mother the Heir presumptive of the king.

+Marquis de Pombal, King Joseph's leading minister, appointed Manuel do Cenáculo to serve as José's confessor and tutor.
+José was taught history, geography, geometry, and law.

 Marriage

 On 21 February 1777, when he was 15 years old, he married his 30-year-old aunt the Infanta Benedita of Portugal.
 Benedita was an attractive woman and the main candidate for the wife of José.
 The marriage was the express wish of the dying king, Dom José.

 They had no children, however she miscarried twice: in 1781 and in 1786.
 Three days after their wedding, José's grandfather and Benedita's father the old King José died, and his mother succeeded as queen regnant.
 Infante José became the new crown prince, being accorded the titles Prince of Brazil and 14th Duke of Braganza.